 Some SRLs, such as those made by Vernonia [1], use a

-physical controller which is like gamepad with analog

-stick and some buttons as the method of operation.
-The advantage of the 3D head pointer is that its operation is more intuitive and easier to understand than that of a

-physical controller, and it can be operated hands-free.
+physical controller that is similar to a gamepad, with an analogue stick and buttons as the method of operation.
+The advantage of the 3D head pointer is that its operation is more intuitive and easier to understand than that of a physical controller, and it can be operated hands free.

-SRL manipulation method by foot
+SRL manipulation method using the legs

 The proposed method can operate the SRL in any

-standing or seated position., compared to operating by
+standing or seated position unlike methods operated by

-legs [5].
-However, manipulation of the legs can simultaneously indicate the position and attitude of the SRL.
-A short operation time is the main advantage of the leg operation.
+the legs [5].
+However, manipulation with the legs can simultaneously indicate the position and attitude of the SRL.
+A short operation time is the main advantage of leg operation.

-Head joystick and nodding to switch between the vertical and horizontal planes Because the 3D head pointer uses compensatory motion of the head, it has less operational burden than methods that use the head as a joystick [11,12].
+Head joystick and nodding to switch between the vertical and horizontal planes Because the 3D head pointer uses the compensatory motion of the head, it has a lower operational burden than methods that use the head as a joystick [11],[12].
 In contrast, the nodding method [12] allows for digital input from the head alone and may be used in conjunction with the 3D head pointer.

-Limitation
+Limitations

-In this study, we used tone recognition to give command instructions such as switching instructions, but voice recognition had the disadvantage of not being able to operate in a noisy environment or while the operator is having a conversation.
-Some prior examples of command-type instructions use gaze to provide command instructions [26,27].
-The combination of pointing instructions with the head and gaze command instructions could provide a more flexible environment for SRL indications.
+In this study, voice recognition was used to give instructions, such as for switching, but voice recognition has the disadvantage of not being able to operate in a noisy environment or while the operator is having a conversation.
+Some prior examples of command-type instructions use gaze to provide instructions [26],[27].
+The combination of pointing instructions with the head and gaze-based instructions could provide a more flexible environment for SRL indications.

-If there is a need to use SRL for complex or long movements in daily life, we have to register the movements and play them back.
-Registering and replaying behaviors require many commands, but the number of command-type instructions that can be intuitively memorized and selected is as few as six [28].
-When building a system with more than seven commands, it is necessary to devise a way to remember commands, such as displaying a menu screen in the HMD.
+If there is a need to use SRL for complex or long movements in daily life, the movements must be registered and played back.
+Registering and replaying behaviours require many commands, but the number of command-type instructions that can be intuitively memorised and selected is as few as six [28].
+When building a system with seven or more commands, it is necessary to devise a way to remember commands, such as displaying a menu screen in the HMD.

 Conclusions

-In this study, we proposed a spatial position and posture indication interface for SRLs to improve work efficiency in daily life chore execution.
-We described the required functions for indicating spatial position and posture, and proposed a position indication method, 3D head pointer, which combines head bobbing type depth indication for spatial position and polar direction indication by face orientation.
+In this study, a spatial position and posture indication interface for SRLs was proposed to improve functional efficiency in the execution of routine tasks.
+The required functions for indicating spatial position and posture have been described, and a position indication method, the 3D head pointer, has been proposed, which combines head-bobbing-type depth indication for spatial position and polar direction indication by face orientation.
 In a VR environment, evaluation tests of the 3D head pointer and IDF were conducted.
-The results showed that the 3D head pointer had sufficient accuracy without requiring the operator to interrupt his/her actions.
+The results showed that the 3D head pointer had sufficient accuracy without requiring the operator to interrupt their actions.

-In addition, to provide not only position but also postural guidance by using a 3D head pointer, we proposed a postural guidance method using head rotation as an isometric input, and two types of switching guidance methods using voice recognition and head gestures.
-We also conducted a comparative study of two switching instruction methods using an optical see-through HMD and a test to evaluate the usefulness of the 3D head pointer as a whole.
-The results showed that the switching method based on voice recognition was effective in using the assumed SRL, and the 3D head pointer was confirmed accurate enough to be useful in operating the actual robot arms using an optical see-through HMD.
+In addition, to provide not only position but also posture guidance by using a 3D head pointer, a posture guidance method using head rotation as isometric input and two types of switching guidance methods using voice recognition and head gestures were proposed.
+In addition, a comparative study of two switching instruction methods using an optical transparent HMD and a test to evaluate the usefulness of the 3D head pointer as a whole was conducted.
+The results showed that the switching method based on voice recognition was effective for using the assumed SRL, and it was confirmed that the 3D head pointer was sufficiently accurate to be useful for operating robotic arms using an optical transparent HMD.
 These results provide useful knowledge for improving the SRL interface.